Registering as self-employed in Germany: Freelancer or tradesperson (Freiberufler vs Gewerbetreibender)?

 Not so spoilt for choice

-If you are not sure whether you should register your self-employment as a freelancer or as a tradesperson, we advise you to contact the Finanzamt.
-If you register your self-employment as a freelancer but are later classified as a tradesperson, then you will have to pay trade tax retroactively.
+If you are not sure whether you should register your self-employment as a freelancer or as a Gewerbe, we advise you to contact the Finanzamt.
+If you register your self-employment as a freelancer but are later classified as a Gewerbetreibender, then you will have to pay Gewerbesteuer retroactively.
 You can save yourself a lot of stress if you register your self-employment correctly from the start and consult the tax office when you are unsure.